 - Fatigue.
 After an early morning putting in the turkey or opening presents followed by a day of celebrating, it can be hard to stay alert on the return trip at the end of the day.
 Not staying too late, perking up with a cup of coffee, or turning over the wheel when your eyelids get too heavy are all ways to avoid a drowsy driving crash.
 Again, being aware that other drivers might be sleepy is key to avoiding a crash caused by someone else.

 Many serious accidents—including fatal ones—occur within just a few miles of home, so it doesn’t really matter if you are headed across the state or across town.
 You could still encounter one of these hazards and wind up in the hospital instead of tucked snugly in your bed this holiday season.

-What to Do If You Are Hurt in an Accident
+What to Do If You Are Hurt in a New Mexico Car Accident

 Unfortunately, we may take every possible precaution to be safe on the road and still be in a crash caused by someone else’s poor decision.
 If another driver’s carelessness or negligence caused the crash that endangered your family this holiday, you need to speak to our Albuquerque car accident attorneys with years of successful cases under their belts.
 At the Albuquerque office of Keller & Keller, we have seen every kind of vehicle crash imaginable—at all times of year—and we can help you hold the driver who caused your crash accountable for the damage he has done.
 We are available 365 days a year, so do not hesitate to reach out to our team if your holiday is turned upside down by a tragic vehicle crash.